Last Updated on December 18, 2020

 I hope you find exactly what you need to take your mind off your worries.

-Native makes a variety of scented deodorants like Coconut & Vanilla, Lavender & Rose, and Cucumber & Mint.
+Native makes various scented deodorants like Coconut & Vanilla, Lavender & Rose, and Cucumber & Mint.

 All are free of aluminum.
 Instead, they use baking soda and tapioca starch to keep your armpits dry.

-They claim that the protection lasts through a sixteen-hour day.
+They claim that the protection is long-lasting and lasts through a sixteen-hour day.

 The formula is the same for both men’s and women’s deodorant– only the scent is different.

 I dug a little deeper to find out the specific ingredients.
 After all, I was curious if natural deodorants actually work well.

 I found that this brand relies a lot on coconut oil.
 That might be a problem if you have nut allergies.